 These standards draw on, among other resources, the ‘Terms of Reference for Fact-Finding Missions by Special Rapporteurs/Representatives of The Commission on Human Rights’ [E/CN.41998/45 Appendix V].

 Raphaël Viana David

-Raphaël is ISHR's Asia Programme Officer, and one of the two Focal Points for Latin America in our Geneva office.
+Raphaël is ISHR's China and Latin America Programme Manager in our Geneva office.
 He joined ISHR in 2018.
-You can follow him on Twitter at @vdraphael.

 Stay in the loop!